Find the Mistake

 Employer B sponsors a 401(k) plan for its 1,200 employees, all of whom are plan participants.
+The plan has assets of twelve million dollars.
 Employer B pays employees on the first day of the month.
 The plan expressly provides that the employer must deposit deferrals within five days after each payday.
 B conducts a yearly compliance audit of its plan.
-During this review, Employer B discovered it deposited elective deferrals 30 days after each payday for the 2012 plan year.
+During this review, Employer B discovered it deposited elective deferrals 30 days after each payday for the 2016 plan year.

 Correction programs available:

 Employer B didn't make the deposits within the time required by the plan document.
 This operational mistake is correctible under EPCRS.